 Even Zero Trust Isn’t Enough

 Paul correctly identifies Zero Trust architecture as essential, noting it assumes “hackers/predators/bad actors already inside your network.”
 But here’s the problem: Current data platforms can’t deliver true Zero Trust because they require decryption for data use.
+The broader question of how to share sensitive data securely, across agencies, vendors, and coalition partners, comes down to this same architectural gap.

 This is why Paul’s article emphasizes the need for “appropriate transparency” and cultural change.
 When the technology itself creates security risks, organizations naturally develop cultures of data hoarding rather than sharing.